This post may contain affiliate links.

 An old book, polymer clay, googly eyes, and furry fabric are all you need to create your very own monster book of monsters.
 Complete directions, including photo steps, can be found at the above link.

-Any other Harry Potter gift ideas?
+Any other Harry Potter gifts for kids ideas?
 Share them in the comments!

 Organized Homeschooler is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com